-Schedule A: Dictionary
+Schedule A. Dictionary

-Term Definition or reference Aboriginal water reserve see Water Act 1992, section 4(1) Act the Water Act 1992 available consumptive pool the volume in the consumptive pool after subtracting allocations to the environment under section 22B(6) and the beneficial uses of rural stock and domestic and public water supply beneficial uses the beneficial uses for the Daly Roper Beetaloo water control district declared by Gazette no. G41, 19 October 2022.
-A copy of the declaration is included in Schedule E of this plan Cambrian Limestone Aquifer collective term for an extensive groundwater system covering 570,000 km 2 straddling the NT and QLD border.
-The aquifer comprises the geological basins of the Daly, Georgina and Wiso.
-The aquifer consists primarily of limestone Controller the Controller of Water Resources appointed under the Water Act 1992, section 18 department the department with the responsibility for administering the Water Act 1992, according to the Northern Territory of Australia Administrative Arrangements Order discharge zone Roper Discharge Zone as depicted at Schedule H eligible Aboriginal people see Water Act 1992, section 4(1) eligible land see Water Act 1992, section 4B estimated sustainable yield the amount of water that can be allocated from the water resource to support declared beneficial uses that is sustainable, section 3.1 and 3.4 of this document refers groundwater see Water Act 1992, section 4(1) groundwater dependent ecosystem an ecosystem that requires access to groundwater to meet all or some of their water requirements licence holder the person granted a licence to take water under section 45 or section 60 of the Water Act 1992 Minister the Minister 7 responsible for the Water Act 1992 plan area the area to which this water allocation plan applies as shown in Schedule C Tindall Limestone Aquifer a regional limestone aquifer that extends from north of Katherine to south east of Tennant Creek.
-Locally referred to as the Katherine and Mataranka Tindall Limestone Aquifers in the Daly Basin, Gum Ridge formation in the Georgina Basin and Montjinni limestone in the Wiso Basin
+Term Definition or reference Aboriginal water reserve see Water Act 1992, section 4(1) Act the Water Act 1992 (NT) available consumptive pool the volume in the consumptive pool after subtracting allocations to the environment under section 22B(6) and the beneficial uses of rural stock and domestic and public water supply beneficial uses the beneficial uses for the Daly Roper Beetaloo water control district declared by Gazette no. G41, 19 October 2022.
+A copy of the declaration is included in Schedule E of this plan Cambrian Limestone Aquifer collective term for an extensive groundwater system covering 570,000 km2 straddling the NT and QLD border.
+The CLA comprises the geological basins of the Daly, Georgina and Wiso.
+The aquifer consists primarily of limestone Controller the Controller of Water Resources appointed under the Water Act 1992 , section 18 department the department with the responsibility for administering the Water Act 1992 , according to the Northern Territory of Australia Administrative Arrangements Order discharge zone Roper Discharge Zone as depicted at Schedule H eligible Aboriginal people see Water Act 1992, section 4(1) eligible land see Water Act 1992, section 4B estimated sustainable yield the amount of water that can be allocated from the water resource to support declared beneficial uses that is sustainable, section 3.1 and 3.4 of this document refers groundwater see Water Act 1992, section 4(1) groundwater dependent ecosystem an ecosystem that requires access to groundwater to meet all or some of their water requirements licence holder the person granted a licence to take water under section 45 or section 60 of the Water Act 1992 plan area the area to which this water allocation plan applies as shown in Schedule C Tindall Limestone Aquifer a regional limestone aquifer that extends from north of Katherine to south east of Tennant Creek.
+Locally referred to as the Katherine and Mataranka Tindall Limestone Aquifers in the Daly Basin, Gum Ridge formation in the Georgina Basin and Montjinni limestone in the Wiso Basin Total Maximum Water Entitlement Volume Combined total volume of the maximum water entitlement of the water extraction licences in the discharge zone at the time the plan is declared water accounting period the period of 12 months beginning on 1 July and concluding on 30 June the following year water control district the Daly Roper Beetaloo water control district, declared by Gazette no. G41, 19 October 2022 under section 22 of the Water Act 1992 A copy of the declaration is included in Schedule E of this document water licence / water extraction licence see Water Act 1992, section 4(1)